Indicia-Team/support_files/Elasticsearch/README.md

   * Save the JS file and reload your Indicia report page.
 This is just a very simple demo designed to show that the data loading work as well as the performance of a complex aggregation that PostgreSQL would struggle with.

+## Index structure notes

+* Sensitive records are stored in the index twice, once for the blurred (metadata.sensitivity_blur:B) and once for the full precision record (metadata.sensitivity_precision:F).
+Non-sensitive records have no value for metadata.sensitivity_precision.
+* Generally, the search index alias you use should always pre-filter confidential, unreleased and sensitive full precision records out as explained in this document.
+Override these defaults ONLY when you understand the implications.